 - SBA Loan Guaranty fees are typically between 2.5 to 2.75 percent, but they are finance-able.

-- A market or feasibility study may be necessary for ground up construction with some self storage construction lenders.
+- A market or feasibility study may be necessary for ground up construction or major expansion with some self storage construction lenders.

 - The 7a program only has a three year prepayment penalty that allows you refinance with just a one percent penalty after two years.

 - Because of the short prepayment penalty, the 7a program can effectively be used a bridge program allowing you to build the facility, get it leased up and then at the end of year 3 you can refinance it without penalty.

 - Twenty year term and amortization is available on some Mobile or Portable storage businesses where you will lease the property if there is enough “long life” equipment.

 - You can finance RV and Boat Storage facilities using all of the same guidelines as SBA self storage loans.
 If you are financing outdoor Boat and RV storage, some lenders – whether it is construction or not – are fine with minimal site improvements as long as there is a fenced lot, a small office, lighting, possibly gravel, etc. while others will require some “there” there.
 In other words, some lenders want the property to be paved, striped and fenced with some canopies for covered storage.

 - In almost all cases you will need a regular job/regular income, but IF you have a strong transaction AND you have significant cash/assets it may be possible to get a loan regardless of whether you have a “regular” job/another business.

 - Acquisitions with minor or major expansions are possible.

 - Conversions to re-purpose existing buildings are possible.